microsoft/vscode-docs/runtimes/ASPnet5.md

 When the status bar shows the project information it’s a good time to get going.
 You can now leverage the full power of VS Code, author code and run your app.

-`Startup.cs` is the startup file for your newly scaffoled application.
+`Startup.cs` is the startup file for your newly scaffolded application.
 Find the Startup method and let's start writing code.
 As soon as you access the framework (or any class in your application) you will get a rich IntelliSense experience, including parameter tool tips and the ability to cycle through overloads.

 ![DNX commands in palette](images/ASPnet5/intellisense.png)